 Fishing and sightseeing charters are abundant from Portsmouth to Kennebunkport as well as kayak tours and biking

-Bring your appetite, beach chairs, bikes, kayaks, golf clubs, and your love for the coast of Maine.
+Bring your appetite, bikes, kayaks, golf clubs, hiking shoes and your love for the coast of Maine.
 ENJOY YOUR STAY IN OUR SLICE OF HISTORY!

 Owners will provide beach towels and beach chairs for your convenience.